starostka/02476-mlops/reports/README.md

 >
 > Answer:

---- MORE HERE Group member 1 used ..., Group member 2 used ..., in total ... credits was spend during development.The cost of services on the Google Cloud Platform can vary depending on a number of factors, such as usage, location, and configuration.
-However, generally, services that involve high computational power or specialized hardware, such as GPU instances or dedicated CPU instances, tend to be more expensive. ---
+MORE HERE Group member 1 used ..., Group member 2 used ..., in total ... credits was spend during development.The cost of services on the Google Cloud Platform can vary depending on a number of factors, such as usage, location, and configuration.
+However, generally, services that involve high computational power or specialized hardware, such as GPU instances or dedicated CPU instances, tend to be more expensiv

 ## Overall discussion of project